marciaah/alterPDBbfactor/README.md

 # alterPDBbfactor

-This R package attempts to obtaining all or a specific PDB structure associated to a UniProt AC of your interest and replaces their B-factor column with scores of your preference in the corresponding PDB chain
+This R package attempts to obtain all or a specific PDB structure associated to a UniProt AC of your interest and replaces their B-factor column with scores of your preference in the corresponding PDB chain

 ## Installation